serraict/dremio-mcp-docker/work/backlog.md

 ## Backlog

-* use supergateway as streamable http proxy in front of the stdio dremio mcp server
-* test with the http mcp server in my local vscode
+* create an image for the mcp server
 * add the mcp server to serra vine
 * add a chatbot to the docs